WordPress/WordPress-Documentation-Style-Guide/docs/8-word-list/w.md

 ## WCAG

-Acronym for Web Content Accessibility Guidelines.
+Initialism for Web Content Accessibility Guidelines.
 Use uppercase.

 For more information about spelling out acronyms, see [Abbreviations]().